alayham/devlab-series-automations/README.md

 - The first episode with a git tag is S01E06.
 - All episodes have at least one copy of the video and one copy of the article.
+- The devlab show runs along with the series, and includes commentary, interviews, and general information about the series.

 ## Season 1
 | Episode | Tag    | Title | Video | Article |